piecol/piecol.github.io/_pages/minima.md

 One of the most meaningful parts of this journey has been seeing CM5 MINIMA become part of the **Seeed Studio Co-create** program.

 According to Seeed, bringing CM5 MINIMA R3 from prototype to production involved support across manufacturing, supply chain, testing, branding, and launch.
-In their description of the collaboration, they specifically mention working with me to move the board from an open hardware concept into a globally available product.

 For me, that is what makes the co-create aspect interesting: it is not just distribution.
 It is the bridge between an independent hardware idea and a product that can actually reach more people with better production quality and better operational support.
-Seeed describes its contribution in three main areas: production support, prototype testing, and product launch visibility.

 That collaboration turned CM5 MINIMA into something larger than a board release.
 It became a case study for how open-source hardware can evolve when design independence meets manufacturing experience.